leo90614/Mini-Ai-Pipeline/README.md

 # Mini-AI-Pipeline: Simple Sentiment Classification Project

 This project builds a small end-to-end AI pipeline that classifies short English sentences into **positive** or **negative** sentiment.
-Everything here is written in an easy style, as if I am explaining it to one of my classmates.

 ---